p2/OAuth2/README.md

 This is more of an academic exercise and very much WiP.
 Here is a very nice explanation of OAuth's basics: [The OAuth Bible](http://oauthbible.com/#oauth-2-three-legged).

-The code in this repo requires OS X 10.9+ or iOS 7+.
+The code in this repo requires Xcode 6 to compile and will run on OS X 10.9+ or iOS 7+.

 Flows
 -----